Pierre81385/flutter-rtd/readme.md

 ![demo](https://github.com/Pierre81385/rtd_flutter/blob/main/rtd/lib/assets/ssr.gif?raw=true)

-# CURRENTLY TESTING WITH TESTFLIGHT!!!

-- if you'd like to try the app on your phone, contact me at pjb.den@gmail.com to join our testing group!

 # Where's my train?

 - An app to quickly find out where the train you want to board is currently located.